-This compulsory Science course is the first opportunity for students to study Science at Henley High School.
+RECOMMENDED BACKGROUND: This compulsory Science course is the first opportunity for students to study Science at Henley High School.

 Students study units of work that cover the three interrelated strands of Science; Science Understanding, Science as a Human Endeavour, and Science Inquiry Skills.

-Students develop their scientific knowledge and understanding through the study of units of work in each of the four sub-strands of Science Understanding:
+Students develop their scientific knowledge and understanding through the study of units of work in each of the four sub-strands of Science Understanding: Chemical Science ✓ Biological Science Physical Science ✓ Earth and Space Science ASSESSMENT: Students are assessed against the Science Australian Curriculum achievement standards.
+These may include options such as:

-- ✓ Chemical Science

-- ✓ Biological Science

-- ✓ Physical Science

-- ✓ Earth and Space Science

-Students are assessed against the Science Australian Curriculum achievement standards.

-- ✓ Practical Investigations

-- ✓ Folio Tasks

-- ✓ Topic Tests